rochellev/TaproomManager/README.md

 ## Description

-Taproom manager is a react app for tracking inventory.
+Taproom Manager is a React app for tracking inventory.

 <br/>